 - SEC.
-9. Section 704.850 of the Code of Civil Procedure is amended to read: - 704.850. (a) The levying officer shall distribute the proceeds of sale of a homestead in the following order: - (1) To the discharge of all liens and encumbrances, if any, on the property that are superior to the judgment creditor's lien. - (2) To the judgment debtor in the amount of any applicable exemption of proceeds pursuant to Section 704.720. - (3) To the levying officer for the reimbursement of the levying officer's costs for which an advance has not been made. - (4) To the judgment creditor to satisfy the following: - (A) First, costs and interest accruing after issuance of the writ pursuant to which the sale is conducted. - (B) Second, the amount due on the judgment with costs and interest, as entered on the writ. - (5) To any other judgment creditors who have delivered writs of execution to the levying officer, accompanied by instructions to levy on the proceeds of sale, in the amounts to which the persons are entitled in order of their respective priorities. - (6) To the judgment debtor in the amount remaining. - (b) Sections 701.820 and 701.830 apply to distribution of proceeds under this section. - Comment.
+9. Section 704.850 of the Code of Civil Procedure is amended to read: - 704.850. (a) The levying officer shall distribute the proceeds of sale of a homestead in the following order: - (1) To the discharge of all liens and encumbrances, if any, on the property that are superior to the judgment creditor's lien. - (2) To the judgment debtor in the amount of any applicable exemption of proceeds pursuant to Section 704.720. - (3) To the levying officer for the reimbursement of the levying officer's costs for which an advance has not been made. - (4) To the judgment creditor to satisfy the following: - (A) First, costs and interest accruing after issuance of the writ pursuant to which the sale is conducted. - (B) Second, the amount due on the judgment with costs and interest, as entered on the writ. - (5) To any other judgment creditors who have delivered writs of execution to the levying officer, accompanied by instructions to levy on the proceeds of sale, in the amounts to which the persons are entitled in order of their respective priorities. - (6) To the judgment debtor in the amount remaining. - (b) Sections 701.820 and 701.830 apply to distribution of proceeds under this section.

+Comment.
 Subdivision (a)(1) of Section 704.850 is amended for consistency with Section 704.800.
 The words "if any" are deleted as surplus.
 A new subdivision (a)(5) is added to permit junior creditors whose liens will be extinguished pursuant to Section 704.860 to seek satisfaction from any excess proceeds at the sale, by delivering a writ of execution and levy instructions to the levying officer.
-This procedure is consistent with the general rule in Section 701.810(g) (distribution of proceeds of sale or collection). - Revised Background Comment (1982).
+This procedure is consistent with the general rule in Section 701.810(g) (distribution of proceeds of sale or collection).
+Note that under the rule in Section 704.800(a) the items listed in paragraphs (1) and (2) of subdivision (a) are of equal priority since the homestead may not be sold unless all senior liens and encumbrances are satisfied and the judgment debtor receives the full amount of the applicable exemption.

+Revised Background Comment (1982).
 Subdivision (a) of Section 704.850 continues the priority of distribution of proceeds provided by subdivision (j) of former Section 690.31 and of former Civil Code Section 1255.
 This section is an exception to the general rules on distribution of proceeds provided by Section 701.810.
 Liens and encumbrances required to be satisfied under subdivision (a)(1) include not only preferred labor claims to be satisfied pursuant to Section 1206 and the amount of any state tax lien (as defined in Government Code Section 7162) but also any other liens and encumbrances with priority over the judgment creditor's lien.